Free Presbyterian Church of Scotland: Presbyteries

 The individual churches of the Free Presbyterian Church of Scotland are each part of one of six Presbyteries.
 Presbyteries meet regularly, and all Presbyteries meet at the yearly Synod in May.

 Asia Pacific Presbytery

-The Asia Pacific Presbytery covers Australia, New Zealand and Singapore.
+The Asia Pacific Presbytery covers Australia, New Zealand and Singapore, comprising seven congregations.

 The congregations in Australia are found on the East Coast: one in Grafton (received 1911), and one in Sydney.
 The congregations in New Zealand are all on the North Island: Auckland, Gisborne (founded 1954), Tauranga, and Carterton.

-There is one congregation in Singapore (received 2000).
+There is also one congregation in Singapore (received 2000).

 Northern Presbytery

-The Northern Presbytery comprises the congregations Inverness, Dingwall, and Aberdeen among others.
+The Northern Presbytery comprises seven congregations in the North of Scotland.